 Shirin received her MFA with honors in 2010 from the Fresnoy, National Studio for Contemporary Arts in France.
 Before entering the artistic field, she finished a master in History (2004) and a Diplôme d'Études Approfondies (DEA) in Political Science (2006) at Saint Joseph University Beirut (USJ).
 She worked for eight years as a librarian and a researcher publishing several academic articles at the Centre for Modern Arab Studies (CEMAM - USJ).

 In her artwork, she uses History for it's collective memory, music for it's Dionysian effect, and animation for it's distanced wit.
 Thematically, exile and disembodiment are omnipresent elements, love and kinship a constant concern.

-Shirin does also 'musical voyages' for exhibitions.
-She is also a member of the research group on Ahmad Fares al Shidyaq initiated by the historian Fawwaz Traboulsi.
+To date, she has made five short films, two mixed techniques video and sound installations.
+Shirin also does 'musical voyages' for exhibitions and is a member of the research group on Ahmad Fares al Shidyaq http://archive.ceu.hu/afsrp/project-members